sentubiswas013/ReactJs/assets/css/02-javascript/02-javascript-160-answer-02-AQD.md

 ---

-###  Question 72: How can you merge two objects in JavaScript?
+###  72: How can you merge two objects in JavaScript?

 **Answer:**
 *  **Spread operator** (...) is the modern, clean way to merge objects